 Hip replacement, or arthroplasty, is a surgical procedure in which a doctor removes the unhealthy parts of the hip joint and replaces it with artificial parts.
 Hip replacement is typically done when all other treatment options have failed at providing adequate pain relief.
-For many patients, hip replacement surgery can result in decreased pain, increased mobility, improvement in daily activities, and an improved quality of life.
+For many patients, hip replacement surgery can result in decreased pain, increased mobility, improvement in daily activities, and improved quality of life.

 Types of Hip Replacements